 the same shape (i.e., each object is a tibble with 11 rows and 2 columns).

 What do psychologists normally do to examine data?
 One possible answer is: They typically use statistics to summarize and understand data.
 Consequently, we could compute some basic statistical properties for each set:

 - the averages of both variables (e.g., means of \(x\) and of \(y\));

 - their standard deviations (\(SD\) of \(x\) and of \(y\));

 - the correlations between \(x\) and \(y\);

 - a linear model (predicting \(y\) by \(x\)).

-a_1 the resulting values are as follows:
+a_1, the corresponding values are as follows:

-# Analyzing a_1: mean(a_1$x) # mean of x #> 9 mean(a_1$y) # mean of y #> 7.500909 sd(a_1$x) # SD of x #> 3.316625 sd(a_1$y) # SD of y #> 2.031568 cor(x = a_1$x, y = a_2$y) # Correlation between x and y #> 0.8162365 lm(y ~ x, a_1) # Linear model/regression: y by x #> #> Call: #> lm(formula = y ~ x, data = a_1) #> #> Coefficients: #> (Intercept) x #> 3.0001 0.5001
+# Analyzing a_1: mean(a_1$x) # mean of x #> 9 mean(a_1$y) # mean of y #> 7.500909 sd(a_1$x) # SD of x #> 3.316625 sd(a_1$y) # SD of y #> 2.031568 cor(x = a_1$x, y = a_2$y) # correlation between x and y #> 0.8162365 lm(y ~ x, a_1) # linear model/regression: y by x #> #> Call: #> lm(formula = y ~ x, data = a_1) #> #> Coefficients: #> (Intercept) x #> 3.0001 0.5001

 Compute the same measures for the other three subsets (